seansovine/numerical_examples/cpp_matrix/README.md

 # Matrix Class Example

-In this project we implement a basic matrix class template and define some of its operations.
+In this project we implement a basic matrix and vector class template and define the basic operation for matrix and vector objects.

-The purpose of this project is hands-on learning.
-I'm not sure how much more I'll put into this particular project, but it has been a great learning experience to work on it.

-An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, differential equation solver, also just for the sake of learning.
+An eventual goal is to use this library as part of the implementation of a basic, yet fairly general, differential equation solver.

+The current version is not optimized much for efficiency, except that we've put in some effort to avoid unnecessary object copying.

+## Markov chain example

+The file `markov_iteration.cpp` uses this library to approximate $\lim_{k\rightarrow\infty}m^k$, where
+$m$ is a stochastic transition matrix.
+If this limit exists, it is equal to $\mathbf{1}\cdot \pi$, where $\pi$ is the steady-state distribution of the Markov chain with transition matrix $m$, and $\mathbf{1}$ is a column vector of $1$'s.

 ## Features

 - Has a Matrix class template representing an $m x n$ matrix with scalar type T, implementing the parentheses operator.
 - Has a Vector subclass representing a column matrix, implementing the subscript operator.
-- Implements scalar and matrix-matrix multiplication.
+- Implements scalar multiplication, and matrix-matrix and multiplication multiplication, and the matrix $\infty$-norm.
+- Implements explicit Matrix to string conversion.

-## Design Decisions
+## Design decisions

 Here are some early decisions that have shaped the design: